A fall meeting is a good time to discuss your high school junior’s goals.

 Review the high school resume Colleges like to see a commitment to at least one activity or an after-school job.
 They’re not impressed by kids who only focus on their schoolwork.
 Grades matter, but not as much as being a well-rounded person.

 If your student is thinking of dropping or adding an activity, this is the year to do it.
 Additions senior year can be viewed as resume boosters and quitting raises questions.
 Encourage changes that reflect your teen’s interests.
-Keep in mind that colleges don’t look favorably on over-involved kids, either.
+Keep in mind that colleges don’t look favorably on over-involved students, either.

 Ask which honor societies your school has affiliations with and whether your teen looks to be eligible for any.
 Hearing the guidance counselor give goals for grades for various classes might be just what your student needs.